 PDF version of the liner notes

 As soon as the press release is prepared, I can immediately start sending out digital versions of the album to my press and radio contacts.
-I do this on an individual basis, tailoring the accompanying message to each writer or outlet, rather than using a mailing list.
-While it’s a more labour-intensive way of working, I found that addressing people directly yields better results and fosters trust and a sense of community.
+I compile a personalized list of contacts for each client (that also grows and evolves throughout the campaign).
+I use a service called Disco to house and distribute the digital promo.
+It allows me to keep track of where I’ve sent the music and also who has and has not looked at the promotional materials.
+I also send quite a bit of personal correspondence where I tailor the accompanying message to each writer or outlet.
 In addition to working from an ever-expanding contact database, with each new client/ project I conduct fresh research based on the client’s musical approach, affiliations, and location and other factors.

 Once the physical products are manufactured, I will also distribute copies to outlets that require physical promos.